Krounosity/Video-Game-Website/README.md

 # Video Game Website

-A practice website to collaborate using Git & GitHub with [Krounosity](https://github.com/Krounosity).
+A practice website to teach the ropes and collaborate using Git & GitHub with [Krounosity](https://github.com/Krounosity).